Note

 Workspace access control

-Today, Azure resource queries look over Log Analytics workspaces as possible data sources.
-However, administrators may have locked down access to the workspace via RBAC roles.
-By default, the API only returns results from workspaces the user has permissions to access.
+Azure resource queries examine Log Analytics workspaces as possible data sources.
+However, administrators can restrict access to the workspace via roles and restrict access to the tables with granular RBAC.
+By default, the API only returns results from workspaces and tables the user has permissions to access.
+To ensure resource queries adhere to workspace and table RBAC, see the details outlined in the granular RBAC FAQ.

 HTTP/1.1 404 Not Found